Sports Physiotherapy

 What types of injuries do you treat?

-We treat a wide range of sports-related injuries, including acute injuries, overuse conditions, and movement-related pain affecting the back, joints, muscles, and tendons.
+We treat a wide range of sports-related injuries, including:

 How is sports physiotherapy different from general physiotherapy?

-Where appropriate, we work closely with coaches, fitness trainers, and specialist consultants across Greater Manchester to support a collaborative and well-coordinated rehabilitation process.
+Where appropriate, we work closely with coaches, fitness professionals, and specialist consultants across Greater Manchester to ensure your rehabilitation is well-coordinated and aligned with your training and performance goals.